A Country Campfire Bush Poetry Preservation Project

 Some are written quietly in notebooks, emails, desk drawers and old folders, waiting for somewhere to belong.

-Keeping The Verse Alive is Country Campfire’s project to help preserve and share Australian bush poetry in all its forms.
+Keeping The Verse Alive is Country Campfire’s project to help preserve and share Australian bush poetry in written and recited form.

-This is not about chasing trends or filling a website with content for the sake of it.
-It is about giving bush poetry a permanent home online, and helping keep an important part of Australian country culture alive for the next generation.
+This is not about chasing trends or filling a website for the sake of it.
+It is about giving bush poetry a proper permanent home online, and helping keep an important part of Australian country culture alive for future generations.

 All deserve a place around the campfire.